 They do love to go hiking with you, and also enjoy obedience trials which can be another option for exercise.
 They will also love pulling things, and there is even a competition since that is what they were bred for.

 The Greater Swiss Mountain Dog does tend to be quite prone to a number of key health conditions.
 Of course, there is no guarantee that your dog will fall victim to them.

-Prior to getting your puppy, or even adopting an adult dog, there are some questions that you should be asking.
-Also, you need to determine if the parents have been checked out for a number of different health conditions.
+Before getting your puppy, or even adopting an adult dog, there are some questions that you should be asking.
+Also, you need to determine if the parents have been checked out for many different health conditions.

 The main ones to be aware of are: